6 Common Air Conditioner Smells Explained and How to Repair the Problem

 • Broken fan belt.

-Electrical malfunctions should be inspected right away to prevent a fire.
-If you detect burning plastic when your air conditioner is on, switch it off and call us at 512-937-2001 right away.
+Electrical issues should be examined quickly to prevent a fire.
+If you detect burning plastic when your air conditioner is on, turn it off and call us at 512-937-2001 immediately.

 6. Air Conditioner Smells Like Cat Pee

-A strong ammonia odor means there may be mold flourishing within your air conditioner or ductwork.
-The smell isn’t the mold itself, but the mycotoxins that mold creates.
+A strong ammonia odor means there may be mold growing inside your air conditioner or ductwork.
+The smell isn’t the mold itself, but the mycotoxins that mold makes.

-Mycotoxins are hazardous to your health.
-That’s why you should have a pro like Miller Climate Control LLC look at your air conditioner and ductwork and clean it when necessary.
+Mycotoxins are hazardous to your wellness.
+That’s why you should have a pro like Miller Climate Control LLC look at your air conditioner and ductwork and clean it when needed.

-Our Professionals Can Eliminate Unpleasant Air Conditioner Smells Quickly
+Our Professionals Can Eliminate Strange Air Conditioner Smells Quickly.

-You deserve to be comfortable in your residence and shouldn’t have an air conditioner that smells bad.
-When you are seeking relief from your smelly air conditioner, give us a call at 512-937-2001.
-We’ll figure out the problem quickly and fix it at a reasonable.
+You deserve to be comfy in your residence and shouldn’t have an air conditioner that smells bad.
+When you are looking for relief from your smelly air conditioner, contact us at 512-937-2001.
+We’ll figure out the trouble quickly and take care of it at a competitive.